ese-ada-lovelace-2024/make_and_friends/README.md

-# ACSE 6 Make/CMake examples & exercises
+# Patterns for Parallel Programming Make/CMake examples & exercises

 The code is in the `examples` and `exercises` directories.
-The slides and documentation should be available on the linked github pages site.
+The slides and documentation should be available on the linked GitHub pages site.